Fine-grained dynamics of entanglement in non-integrable quenches far across the Ising quantum critical point: Results for the mixed-field Ising spin chain

 In Fig.\ref{fig:fig2} we show the behaviour of entanglement negativity (Eq.\ref{EN}) between two spins (Fig.\ref{fig:fig2}, left) at separations denoted by $d$, between two contiguous spins and a third spin (Fig.\ref{fig:fig2}, center) at separations denoted by $d$, and between the first $(n-1)$ spins and the last spin of a contiguous block of $n$ spins (Fig.\ref{fig:fig2}, right) with $n\!=\!\{2,3,4,5\}$.
 Remarkably, a sudden "death of entanglement" effect [refs], occurs already for two-spins adjacent ($d\!=\!0$) and next-nearest-neighbor ($d\!=\!1$) to each other at regular time intervals in this quench dynamics, although the entanglement in the latter case is already quite small.
 This is also seen for the case of negativity between two contiguous spins with a third spin at separation $d\!=\!1$, albeit again the entanglement here too is small.
 However, no such phenomena is seen for the entanglement between contiguous blocks of $(n-1)$ spins with the $n^{th}-$spin for $n\!=\!\{3,4,5\}$.
 This series of sudden deaths and revivals of entanglement between two adjacent spins is an interesting phenomenon of paramagnetic-to-ferromagnetic quench dynamics, and to the best of our knowledge, has not been uncovered in the literature of non-equilibrium dynamics of closed quantum many-body systems (see however \cite{Lopez2008,Rau2008,Yu2009}).
 To ensure that this is not an artifact of employing negativity as the measure of mixed state entanglement, we show the behaviour of concurrence for the mixed state entanglement of two adjacent spins in Fig.\ref{fig:fig3}, where also this series of sudden deaths and revivals of entanglement is observed.
+Recall from our discussion in section \ref{sec2a} that zero negativity (i.e., satisfying the PPT criteria) is sufficient for separability of a two-spin state, but this is not the case for other higher dimensional subsystems such as the three-spin subsystem with a separation $d\!=\!1$ between the first two spins and the third spins, which shows zero negativity at certain time intervals (center, Fig.\ref{fig:fig2}), but despite of this there may still be entanglement between them.
+This form of entanglement with zero negativity is called bound entanglement or PPT-entanglement, thus named because maximally entangled singlets can not be distilled from such states via LOCC in a quantum informational experiment/protocol, and understanding them continues to be a perplexing problem (moreover, bound-entangled states can also have non-zero negativity) \cite{Hiesmayr2024}.
+Thus, we shall refrain at this time from claiming that the zeros of negativity in the latter case above signify separability at these time intervals, but only that they indicate undistillability via LOCC protocols.